- Project request

-The primary uses of lab or research group sites are talent and funding recruitment. and providing funding agencies info on your past grants/work or to post info required by funding agencies.
-It also lists the services your lab or group provide.
+The primary uses of a lab or research group site are talent and funding recruitment.
+It provides funding agencies information of your past grants/work and allows you to post post-award info required by funding agencies.
+It can also list the services your lab or research group provide.

 We can create any pages needed for a lab site, but the suggested pages or sections are: